L3-iGrant/slate/source/index.html.md

 <h1 id="introduction-to-igrant-io-apis-identity-management">Identity management</h1>

-Identity management handles authentication and authorisation of individuals and organisations (further split to owners, admins, developers and dpo roles).
+Identity management handles authentication and authorisation of individuals an organisations (further split to owners, admins, developers and dpo roles).
+It also supports federated identity management with OpenID Connect and SAML.

 ## Login as user